tmalik258/NexSkill-B24/commands.md

 - venv/scripts/activate (to activate environment)
 - Set-ExecutionPolicy RemoteSigned -Scope CurrentUser (if error occurs while activating venv)
 - pip install django
-- django-admin startproject projectname (to create a new project)
+- django-admin startproject base (to create a new project)
-- django-admin startproject mainappname .  (to create only main app along with manage.py and not project folder)
+- django-admin startproject base .  (to create only main app along with manage.py and not project folder)

 - python manage.py runserver (to start the development server)
 - ctrl + c (to stop the server)